Maximize Shoulder Strength with Cable Face Pulls

 Despite its effectiveness, many individuals make common mistakes when performing cable face pulls that can hinder results or lead to injury.
 One prevalent error is using excessive weight, which often results in poor form and reliance on momentum rather than muscle engagement.
 It is crucial to select a weight that allows for controlled movement throughout the entire range of motion while maintaining proper technique.

-Another mistake is neglecting scapular retraction during the exercise.
+Another mistake is neglecting proper scapular retraction during the exercise.
 Failing to squeeze the shoulder blades together at the peak of the movement diminishes the effectiveness of the exercise and reduces engagement of key muscle groups.
 Additionally, some individuals may allow their elbows to drop too low during the pull, which shifts focus away from the targeted muscles.

 Maintaining high elbows throughout the movement is essential for maximizing engagement of the rear deltoids and upper back.
+Take care to keep the motion deliberate and your shoulders down and away from your ears during the pull.

 Tips for Progressing and Increasing Shoulder Strength with Cable Face Pulls